Raúl González (baseball): Professional career

 Following the arrest of Major League Baseball player, Miguel Cabrera, on February 15, 2010, González was chosen as Cabrera's "companion" in order to help the slugger abstain from alcohol and other such activities detrimental to his baseball career.
 González was reported by Fox Sports to be going to be with Cabrera "all year long" to ensure he stays on track.

+Coaching career

+On May 19, 2026, the Mahoning Valley Scrappers, an MLB Draft League team, and former Cleveland Indians affiliate based out of Niles, Ohio hired Gonzalez as their new manager.